MattPahuta/github-user-search-app/README.md

 ```

 If you want more help with writing markdown, we'd recommend checking out [The Markdown Guide](https://www.markdownguide.org/) to learn more.

+### Useful resources

+- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
+I really liked this pattern and will use it going forward.
+- [Beautiful focus outlines](https://medienbaecker.com/articles/focus-outlines) - Great article on creating good looking and accessible focus outlines for interactive elements.
+Tried some of the approaches in this project.

 ## Author